tef/tef.computer/index.md

 In 2016, I wrote an essay, <a href="https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to">Write code that is easy to delete, not easy to extend</a>, about how I build systems.

-Finally, back in 2012, I gave a talk called <a href="https://youtube.com/watch?v=csyL9EC0S0c">Programming Is Terrible</a>, and it has been surprisingly popular on YouTube.
+Back in 2012, I gave a talk called <a href="https://youtube.com/watch?v=csyL9EC0S0c">Programming Is Terrible</a>, and it has been surprisingly popular on YouTube.

 # Abridged Work History